MarconiGRF/YoutubeGameBarFeedbackServer/readme.md

 # Youtube GameBar Feedback Server
 A simple server to implement [YTGBO](https://github.com/MarconiGRF/YoutubeGameBarOverlay)'s Feedback system.
-It converts HTTP formatted request into SMTP message and sends it.
+It converts HTTP formatted request into SMTP message and sends it to the desired destination.

 ## Usage
 * 1: Clone this repository.